 Salmon ochazuke may be enjoyed as a meal for breakfast, lunch or dinner, or it may be enjoyed as a snack during the day or late at night.

-- 1/2 to 2/3 cup hot brewed Japanese tea (green tea), just enough to cover the rice
+- 1/2 to 2/3 cup (just enough to cover the rice) Japanese green tea (hot brewed)

-- Small bubu arare or ochazuke arare (tiny rice cracker puffs), optional
+- Optional: Small bubu arare (or ochazuke arare to taste)

-Place the cooked rice in a small rice bowl.
+Place a 2/3 cup of cooked rice in a small rice bowl.
 If using leftover rice, reheat the rice in the microwave first.

-Pour the hot brewed green tea over the rice, salmon, and garnishes.
+Pour a 1/2 to 2/3 cup of hot brewed green tea over the rice, salmon, and garnishes.